Msender98/Shiny_App/README.md

+# Business in Vegas Dashboard
+## About
-Visualize yelp business and demographic data in Las Vegas, NV.
-Look at the distribution of businesses grouped by category around the city and explore the relationship between features.
+This app visualizes yelp's business and US Census demographic data in Las Vegas, NV.
+Users can look at the distribution of businesses grouped by category around the city and explore the relationship between features.

-This App was created while studying at the NYC Data Science Academy.
-The data is sourced from:
+This app was created while studying at the NYC Data Science Academy.

+## Data:
 https://www.kaggle.com/yelp-dataset/yelp-dataset
 https://www.kaggle.com/muonneutrino/us-census-demographic-data
 https://geo.fcc.gov/api/census/#!/area/get_area